What Are Hospital Billing Services?

 - Chargemaster

-- A comprehensive list of all billable items and services at a healthcare facility, including their associated CPT/HCPCS codes, revenue codes, and charges.
+- A full list of all billable items and services at a healthcare facility, including their associated CPT/HCPCS codes, revenue codes, and charges.
 Serves as the foundation for all facility billing and is typically reviewed annually.

 - Case Mix Index (CMI)